DCX464 MF Diaphragm Replacement

 Supplies and Tools Required:

-1. Unsolder the lead wires from the fast-on terminals
+1. Unsolder the lead wires from the fast-on terminals, being careful not to overheat the Faston connector.

 3. Rotate the transducer upside down